-- 1. A defendant in a capital case has a right, upon demand, to examine prospective jurors "individually and apart from the entire panel" Tex.
-Code Crim.
-Proc.
-Ann. art.
+1. A defendant in a capital case has a right, upon demand, to examine prospective jurors "individually and apart from the entire panel . . . ."
+TEX.
+CODE CRIM.
+PROC.
+ANN. art.
 35.17(2)(Vernon 1989); See Batten v.
 State, 533 S.W.2d 788, 793 (Tex.
 Crim.
 App.
+1976)(trial court erred in refusing demand for individual voir dire).

+2. Although the trial court has much discretion, article 35.17(2) clearly gives the defense the right to individual voir dire in a death penalty case, and the court errs when it denies this right.
+Whether this statutory error is harmless or not, though, is determined by analysis under Rule 44.2(b) of the Texas Rules of Evidence.
+Simpson v.
+State, 119 S.W.
+3d 262 (Tex.
+Crim.
+App.
+2003)(error harmless where it was highly unlikely that the defense could have convinced the venireperson to say something different than she had told the court, thereby giving the court of criminal appeals "fair assurance" the error did not influence the outcome of the trial).

-1976)(trial court erred in refusing demand for individual voir dire). - 2.
-Article 35.17(2) also requires the court in a capital case to "propound to the entire panel of prospective jurors questions concerning the principles, as applicable to the case on trial, of reasonable doubt, burden of proof, return of indictment by grand jury, presumption of innocence, and opinion."
+3. Article 35.17(2) also requires the court in a capital case to "propound to the entire panel of prospective jurors questions concerning the principles, as applicable to the case on trial, of reasonable doubt, burden of proof, return of indictment by grand jury, presumption of innocence, and opinion."
 The failure of the court to do so is harmless where the record reflects that the court and the parties so examined each venireperson individually, and the court properly instructed the jury on these principles at the close of the case.
 Harris v.
 State, 790 S.W.
 2d 568, 582 (Tex.
 Crim.
 App.
+1989).

-1989). - 3.
-The trial court did not err, over defendant's objection, in permitting both sides a general voir dire of the panel, before individual voir dire, to save time.
+4. The trial court did not err, over defendant's objection, in permitting both sides a general voir dire of the panel, before individual voir dire, to save time.
 Barnard v.
 State, 730 S.W.
 2d 703, 715-16 (Tex.
 Crim.
 App.
+1987).

-1987). - 4.
-Exactly what happened in Martinez v.
+5. Exactly what happened in Martinez v.
 State, 867 S.W.
 2d 30 (Tex.
 Crim.
 App.
 1993), is not clear from the opinion.
 It appears, however, that the trial court required the parties to discuss non-death penalty issues in the general voir dire, and limited individual voir dire to "the law relating to capital murder."
 The court of criminal appeals sanctioned this practice, holding that the trial court has discretion in conducting voir dire, and that the procedure employed does not violate article 35.17(2).
-Id. at 35; see
+Id. at 35; see Powell v.

-Powell v.
 State, 897 S.W.2d 307, 311 (Tex.
 Crim.
 App.
 1994)("procedure employed by the trial judge in this case satisfies Article 35.17(2) and in no way interfered with appellant's right to counsel").

-5. For offenses committed after September 1, 1992, where the state does not seek the death penalty, there is no absolute right to individual voir dire.
-Tex.
-Code Crim.
-Proc.
-Ann. art.
+6. For offenses committed after September 1, 1992, where the state does not seek the death penalty, there is no absolute right to individual voir dire.
+TEX.
+CODE CRIM.
+PROC.
+ANN. art.
 35.17(2)(Vernon Supp.
 2003).